iulianSta/number-converter/README.md

 ### About The Project

-**Digital clock app project**
+Built a number converter application from decimal to binary and hexadecimal.

-Built a number converter application from decimal to binary and from binary to hexadecimal.
+This application was made to improve and practice on HTML, SCSS and npm server.
 The app is full responsive.

 - Built With